Doing further yoga teacher training is a big step ~ How do you know this course is right for you?

 Training day times:

-Plus a morning yoga class of integrated yoga techniques prior to the times above (various times depending on the training day start time)
+Includes a morning yoga class of integrated yoga techniques

 This course is led by Senior Yoga Teacher, Yoga Therapist, Registered Psychologist, PhD Graduate and Course Director, Michael de Manincor.